destructiondogo/bitmex-copy-bot/README.md

 A python bot that copies all trades in realtime from your primary bitmex account to secondary using bitmex api.
 - Supports copy of all instruments (XBTUSD, XRPU19 etc)
-- Supports copy of limit orders, market orders, close order, cancellation of orders.
+- Supports copy of all order types : limit orders, market orders, close order, cancellation of orders, stop orders and trailing stops.
+- Copy order amendments(for both drag order on UI and panel amend)
+- Copy a percentage or a ratio of primary account(can be used for leverage)
+- Copy to/from multiple accounts.
 - Realtime copy ~1 second.

 # Compatibility